 Dr Karen Luxford is a strategic and outcome-focused executive with 15+ years of innovative leadership in health in Australia and US.
 Dr Luxford is an expert in leading new approaches in health care, engaging collaboratively with a range of stakeholders, communicating achievements and is focused on making a difference.
-Dr Luxford is a motivational leader known for defining goals, developing strategy, attaining resources and energizing teams to consistently deliver results.
+Dr Luxford is a motivational leader known for defining goals, developing strategy, attaining resources and energising teams to consistently deliver results.

 Dr Luxford is a Graduate of the Australian Institute of Company Directors (GAICD) and a Fellow of the Australian Institute of Management (FAIM), Australian Association for Quality in Health Care (FAAQHC) and the International Society for Quality in Healthcare (FISQua).

-Dr Luxford was a Harkness Fellow in Healthcare Policy & Practice, Beth Israel Deaconness Medical Centre, Harvard Medical School, Boston focussing on high performing, patient-focused organizations in the USA.
+Dr Luxford was a Harkness Fellow in Healthcare Policy & Practice, Beth Israel Deaconness Medical Centre, Harvard Medical School, Boston focussing on high performing, patient-focused organisations in the USA.
 Dr Luxford was formerly General Manager of the National Breast and Ovarian Cancer Centre.

-Professor Jason Abbott - Director
+Prof Jason Abbott

 Dr Jason Abbott is Professor of Gynaecological Surgery at the University of New South Wales having undertaken his PhD in surgical treatments for Endometriosis associated pain.
-He is currently President of The Australian Gynaecological Endoscopy Society (AGES) and a member of the FIGO menstrual disorders group.
+He is past President of The Australian Gynaecological Endoscopy Society (AGES) and a member of the FIGO menstrual disorders group.
 He is the International Editor for the Journal of Minimally Invasive Gynaecology and Associate Editor for Human Reproduction and the Australian and New Zealand Journal of Obstetrics and Gynaecology.
 He is the Chairman of the Practice Committee of the American Association of Gynecologic Laparoscopists (AAGL) charged with delivering evidence-based guidelines for surgical gynaecology.
 He has more than 100 publications including text-books, book chapters and large-scale Randomised Controlled Trials (RCTs) in gynaecological surgery and supervises PhD, masters, and honours students in the area of gynaecological surgery.

 Director & Cofounder

 Donna originally studied Fashion Design/Business, and after battling chronic health conditions, Donna went on to study Holistic Nutrition and Homeopathy.
 In 2018, Donna was named in the Australian Financial Review’s 100 Women of Influence and was Blackmore's Women & Wellness - Change Being for 2019.
 Donna is a Member of the Federal Steering Committee for the Implementation of the National Action Plan for Endometriosis.
 She is a Director of Australian Traditional Medicine Society (ATMS) and is an Australia Day Ambassador.

-Dennis Robertson FCA - Director
+Dennis Robertson FCA

 Dennis has over 40 years of professional experience in audit, taxation and business services with Weston Woodley & Robertson serving as a Partner from 1973 to 2010 and is now a consultant to the firm.
 Dennis was Chairman of GMN international from 2002 to 2004.
 GMN is a leading international Accounting Affiliation, being ranked in the top 30 groups.
 Dennis has a long history of service to the Institute of Chartered Accountants, having served on NSW State Council and various committees.
-Dennis was awarded the Institute of Chartered Accountants’ Meritorious Service Award in 2003.
+Dennis was awarded the Institute of Chartered Accountants Meritorious Service Award in 2003.

 Leonie Kyriacou is a partner at Pigott Stinson Lawyers where she leads both the commercial law and workplace relations practice groups.
-In her role as a head of the workplace relations group, Leonie advises a broad range of clients including various industry bodies.
+In her role as head of the workplace relations group, Leonie advises a broad range of clients including various industry bodies.
 She has represented clients at government and other enquiries dealing with workplace relations, award related matters and discrimination law.
 In addition to her workplace relations practice, Leonie also has a substantial commercial law practice where she specialises primarily in competition law, intellectual property matters and the preparation and negotiation of commercial agreements.

-Mariana von Lucken - Director
+Mariana von Lucken